parkje0623/Pattern-Matrix/README.md

 # Pattern Matrix
 Pattern Matrix is a simple memorization game using the BeagleBone, Zen Cape, and 4x4 Matrix Keypad.
 The player will use the joystick on a BeagleBone to interact and change the general settings of the game.
-The 4x4 Matrix Keypad is used to display a random sequence of flashing lights that the player must memorize to win a game.
+The 4x4 Matrix Keypad is used to display a random sequence of flashing lights that the player must memorize and re-enter the sequence to win a game.

 ![Pattern Matrix](./pattern_matrix.png)

 ## Features